jamesluvsgithub/money-manager-client/README.md

 # a very crude money manager

-money-manager is the frontend, server is the backend

 ### current working features:
   - adding expenses, which are displayed with their name and amount